-[All veterinary medicines granted authorisation before 31 December 2020 are categorised as UK-wide.
-From 1 January 2021, a pharmaceutical company may choose to apply for UK-wide, GB, or NI only authorisation, thus creating these two new categories of authorised veterinary medicines.]
+[\All veterinary medicines granted authorisation before 31 December 2020 are categorised as UK-wide.
+Since 1 January 2021, a pharmaceutical company has been able to apply for UK-wide, GB, or NI only authorisation, thus creating these two new categories of authorised veterinary medicines.]